Reflection / Auschwitz II, 2010 (excerpt)

 Audio: Silent

-Just as I was setting out to leave the barrack of the women’s latrines, I bent down to reach for the leg of my tripod, which got stuck.
-I discovered a light patch quivering in the water, deep in the bowels of the sewer.
-I entitled that series Reflections/Auschwitz.
-I had no idea at the time that Auschwitz/Birkenau would be flooded and that I would not be able to return during that trip.
+Just as I was setting out to leave the barrack of the women’s latrines, I discovered a light patch quivering in the water, deep in the bowels of the sewer.
+I had no idea at the time that Auschwitz/Birkenau was being flooded by rains and was being closed to the public.

 When you film nature, you do not have control of what is going to happen – things are constantly transforming and changing.
 The images that I filmed that day in the latrines are a result of the heavy rain and floods that occurred.
 Had I visited the place another day, what I would have found would have been be totally different.